BruskaTech/conda-share/README.md

 Go to the releases page in this GitHub repo and download the right executable for you.

+There are two different executables for each OS:

+- conda-share, which is the CLI version
+- conda-share-gui, which is the GUI version

 ## How to use the CLI version

 ```bash